gp-grid-logo

 const dataSource = createServerDataSource(async (request) => {

-const { pagination, sort, filter } = request;
+const { range, sort, filter } = request;

 const response = await fetch("/api/data", {